Spider201866/Alan_web/memory-bank/systemPatterns.md

     - Specific padding adjustments (e.g., `.chatbot-subtitle`) and viewport meta tag consistency are used to ensure visually consistent rendered heights for these headers across different pages and in various (emulated) viewing environments.
     - Explicit `font-family` with `!important` is used for elements like `.back-arrow` to ensure consistent rendering.
     - Deferred script loading for improved performance.
 Problematic/unnecessary preload links for fonts and favicons were removed from HTML files.
+    - Local styles from individual HTML pages (inline or `<style>` blocks) have been centralized into `public/styles/styles.css`.
+    - Common styling for exam content pages (eye, ear, skin) is handled by the `.exam-content-container` class and its descendant selectors in `styles.css`.
+    - Utility classes (colors, layout helpers like `.block`) are grouped in `styles.css`.
 - **Accessibility**: Implementation of focus traps for modals/menus, `aria-hidden` for duplicated marquee content, `aria-label` for icon-only buttons, and "skip to content" links.
     - **Event Handling**: Inline event handlers (e.g., `onclick`) in HTML are being refactored to use `element.addEventListener()` in JavaScript (as done in `public/home.html`) for better CSP compatibility and modern practices.
 - **Automated Testing & Code Quality**: Comprehensive test suite covering UI and accessibility, with pre-test formatting and linting hooks.
 ESLint is configured for code quality.